 - Exposure – latex, thiuram, carba mix

-- Association – gloves, health care workers
+- Association – gloves, healthcare workers

 - Exposure – fragrance mix, balsam of Peru